For Immediate Release

 Contact: Amy Eaton, Director of Marketing & Strategic Development

-DES MOINES, Iowa - Nominations are open for the 2021 Iowa Women of Achievement Awards presented by Women Lead Change (WLC).
+DES MOINES, Iowa - Nominations are open for the 2022 Iowa Women of Achievement Awards presented by Women Lead Change.
 The award recognizes the contributions of historical Iowa women who made outstanding and lasting contributions to the citizens of Iowa, the nation, or the world.
-Completed nominations are due by Sept 1, 2021 at https://www.wlcglobal.org/awards/women-achievement.
+Nominations are due by Sept.
+1, 2022 at https://www.wlcglobal.org/

-Up to three (3) awards are presented annually and commemorated with honorary plaques on the Iowa Women of Achievement Bridge in downtown Des Moines.
-2021 honorees will be selected by a volunteer committee and honored at a luncheon at the Women Lead Change Central Iowa Conference on Oct.
-27, 2021, at the Iowa Events Center.
+Up to three (3) awards are presented annually and commemorated with plaques on the Iowa Women of Achievement Bridge in Des Moines.
+2022 honorees will be recognized at a luncheon at the Women Lead Change Central Iowa Conference on Oct.
+25, 2022, at the Iowa Events Center.
+GuideOne Insurance is a sponsor of the Iowa Women of Achievement Awards.

-Nominees should be historical (deceased) women who: were born in Iowa, achieved prominence within Iowa, or had been a resident of Iowa for an extended period after achieving prominence elsewhere.
+Nominees should be historical (deceased) women who: were born in Iowa, achieved prominence within Iowa, or had been a resident of Iowa for an extended period.
 Nominations remain current for three years and may then be resubmitted if not previously selected.

 Nominees will be selected on merit in the following areas: